ibm-cloud-docs/databases-for-redis/best-practices.md

 a.
 Connection pooling: Creating or closing connections is costly.
 Managing connection efficiently is important and connection pooling will be helpful to minimize the overhead associated with opening and closing connections.

 b.
 Connection Limits: Customers must utilise the connections efficiently.
-Overloading Databases for Redis with too many connections will return error and you will face application disruptions.
+Overloading {{site.data.keyword.databases-for-redis}} with too many connections will return error and you will face application disruptions.
 Leave some connections available, as a number of them are reserved internally to maintain the state and integrity of your database.
 We encourage you to use connection pooling

 c.
 Connection timeouts: Setting appropriate timeout values for your connections is also important to prevent resources being tied up indefinitely.
 However, be careful with setting short timeouts as this can lead to connection churn and increased latency.
 Align timeouts with the operational expectations of your application.